-Disney's Halloween 2019 Churros Include A Wickedly Sweet Maleficent Treat
+Disney's Halloween-Themed Churros Include A Wickedly Sweet Maleficent Flavor

 Halloween might be over a month away, but at the Disney parks, it's already the spookiest time of the year.
 If you've been keeping up with the scary-good goodies and sips that have been rolling out at Disneyland and Disney's California Adventure, you know that the imagineers at the happiest place on earth have been hard at work on delivering some pretty incredible variations on that most classic of theme park eats: the churro.
 Disney's Halloween 2019 churros include a Pumpkin Spice-infused treat and plenty of other sweet options to choose from, so get ready to embrace the spirit of the spookiest time of the year with your theme park snacking.